JohnnyFee/johnnyfee.github.io/source/_drafts/2014-02-26-javascript-tips.md

 ### Don’t use delete to remove an item from array

-Use `splice`&nbsp;instead of using `delete` to delete an item from an array.
+Use `splice` instead of using `delete` to delete an item from an array.
 Using `delete` replaces the item with `undefined` instead of the removing it from the array.

 Instead of…